avanthikadaita/student-10/_posts/2023-12-03-RoutingAndComputing-Homework.md

 Answer: The term is "redundancy."

-Question 5: Using the image above (not provided), is the network fault-tolerant?
+Question 5: Using the image above, is the network fault-tolerant?

-Answer: Without visualizing the image, it's not possible to determine the fault tolerance of the network.
+Answer: Yes because each one has multiple paths so even if one breaks, it will still work.